-- analyse risks of conflict and disaster that impact their country's education sector and identify capacities that are already in place to respond to and prevent the impact of crisis; - examine existing and proposed policies for their country in order to respond to risks that could affect their education system; - identify programmes and build stakeholder support; - generate a cost estimation and identify sources of financing;
+- analyse risks of conflict and disaster that impact their country's education sector and identify capacities that are already in place to respond to and prevent the impact of crisis; - examine existing and proposed policies for their country in order to respond to risks that could affect their education system; - identify programmes and build stakeholder support; - generate a cost estimation and identify sources of financing; - develop measurable and realistic indicators and identify the sources of information necessary for monitoring and evaluation.

 In addition, participants will produce an action plan for the institutionalization of safety, resilience, and social cohesion in their respective education sector planning processes.
 Access to the e-learning platform of UNESCO-IIEP

-Resource: UNESCO-IIEP and PEIC
+Resource: UNESCO- IIEP and PEIC